196 East Commerce Street

 In New Jersey, many alleged violations of the law are addressed in one of the over 500 municipal courts throughout the state.
-Municipal courts have limited jurisdiction both geographically and substantively in that they only handle certain kinds of offenses that take place within the specific municipality, county or community in which the court sits.
 Too often, however, those called to face charges in municipal court mistakenly believe that the court’s limited jurisdiction means that the consequences of a conviction are equally limited.
 This can be a grave mistake.
 Taking municipal court violations lightly can lead to heavy burdens on your rights and your wallet.
 That is why you should dissuade yourself of the notion that these are “minor” matters and call an experienced New Jersey municipal court lawyer to discuss your case.

 Those are decisions you may quickly come to regret.

 Sometimes, more serious charges such as robbery, auto theft or assault are originally filed in municipal court but subsequently transferred to superior court where the consequences of a conviction can be significantly greater and include considerable time in jail.

 DWI convictions are unsurprisingly harsh as well, and the fallout from a conviction can go far beyond hefty fines and a loss of driving privileges, especially if someone is hurt or killed.
 However, even traffic and disorderly persons offenses can leave you with large fines, points on your driving record which can lead to increased insurance premiums, jail time, and a criminal record that could negatively affect employment and other opportunities.